dcrackel/acme-location-tracking/README.md

 # Log In
 If you are logged in via Auth0, you can change the users location on the front page.

-This was to show a simple authenication mechanic without the need of authorization.
+This was to show a simple authentication mechanic without the need of authorization.

 However with more time I can add more features.